laraiyeo/laraiyeo.github.io/README.md

   - Base runners logic for MLB (Bases light up when runner is present)
   - Visual balls/strikes/outs tracker for MLB

+- **All-in-One (AIO) Dashboard**
+  - **Unified Game View**: Comprehensive single-page display showing Live, Scheduled, and Finished games simultaneously for all sports (MLB, NHL, NBA, NFL, WNBA, Soccer)
+  - **Smart Date Filtering**: Only displays games for the current date using proper timezone adjustment (EST-based with 2 AM cutoff for early morning games)
+  - **Consistent Card Styling**: All sports use their respective teams.js styling for uniform visual presentation
+  - **Intelligent Sorting**:
+    - Live games: Sorted by start time for priority viewing
+    - Scheduled games: Sorted by game time for chronological order
+    - Finished games: Sorted by date (most recent first)
+  - **Direct Navigation**: Click any game card to navigate directly to the specific game's scoreboard page with game ID parameter
+  - **Real-time Updates**: Auto-refreshes every 2 seconds to keep game statuses current

   **Scoreboard with Live Streaming & Play-by-Play**
   - Visual scoreboard for MLB with inning progress, team scores, base runners, current outs, current play description and player stats.
 It will also grey out any player who is benched. **Now includes embedded live game streams during active games**
   - Visual scoreboard for NHL, NBA, NFL and WNBA with Period/Quarter progress, team scores, time remaining in period/quarter, play description and player stats.
 There will be a 🟢 beside players who are currently on the ice/court/field